 You then come to some freight containers that act as a club house and changing rooms for the local soccer club.
 Then you come to dozens of soccer pitches all marked out complete with goal keeping nets, corner flags and children playing in the various leagues all wanting to become the next Christian Ronaldo or Lionel Messi.

 Ken my neighbour asked me would I like to join him one Sunday morning for a game of footie with some friends of his.
 We walked a good distance from where we parked until we found a vacant pitch.
 Some of Ken’s friend were already there warming up.
-Straight away I could see these were exceptionally good players.

 Mini-League action.
 Pic: Paula Thompson